srnunez/guide-to-git-fork1/README.md

 We also have a **Troubleshooting** section focused on navigating situations when things go wrong.
 If you ever run into issues with file changes, check here for more information.

----

-## Exercises
-In addition to our website, check out the **Exercises** folder in the repo for practice scenarios.
-Work on handling merge conflicts and forking repos using our tutorials.
-If you ever get stuck, each scenario has an associated solution for you to check out!
+Our last section is the Exercises tab.
+Check out this page for practice scenarios.
+Work on handling merge conflicts and forking repos using our tutorials - if you ever get stuck, each scenario has an associated solution for you to check out!